 Takeaway: Magnification, as the name says, determines how big objects appear.
 Get a long focal length telescope (see above) and use the included starter eyepiece.
 Later you can upgrade the eyepiece for more magnification.

 Some telescopes offer a build in computer which automatically points the telescope to interesting objects.
 This lets you track the celestial highlights you’re interested in, track moving objects, and more.
 It's This can be very useful, especially for beginners.

 Takeaway: Computer control is the way to go for telescopes for kids over 6 years old.
 You can still manually find objects if you like, but computer tracking really helps to quickly find what you’re looking for.

 What makes the perfect telescope for kids under six years of age?
 A couple of things: The children's telescopes recommended here are designed specifically for young explorers, meaning they are smaller, can be adjusted to a lower height level, are solidly build to be more durable, and feature designs popular with younger children.
 Almost all children's telescopes are refractors.
-We selected the telescopes for kids that were rated highest by our experts and that were the most popular with children.
+We selected the telescopes for kids that were rated highest by us and customers.
 All of them are very good telescopes for kids under six years of age.

 The Celestron PowerSeeker 70AZ is the best beginner telescope for kids.
 It's quick to set up without tools and includes simple controls that move the scope slowly so that kids can operate it easily.
 The eyepiece is excellent, offering crisp 175X magnification which allows you to see details, like the rings of Saturn.
 You might want to spend a few extra dollars and also get a second, lower magnification eyepiece which makes objects move slower through the field of view.
 This telescope also comes with the great "TheSkyX" astronomy software, so that you can easily plan and print sky maps.Check it out